savvykolb/notetaker/README.md

 ## Project Description:

 An application called Note Taker that can be used to write, save, and delete notes.
 This application uses an Express.js back end and saves and retrieves note data from a JSON file.
-Users are also able to delete notes as they need as well!

 ## Table of Contents